Discrete (P)-closed Groups Acting On Trees: The action type of a local action diagram

 Conversely, suppose $\Gamma'$ is a cotree of $\Gamma$ consisting of a single vertex with a non-orientable loop labelled by a set of size $1$.
 The scopo associated to $\Gamma'$ is of type (a) and hence $\pi^{-1}(\Gamma')$ is a $G$-invariant subtree of $T$ by Proposition~\ref{prop:scopo_structure_correspondence}.
 Given that $\Gamma'$ is a cotree, the construction of $T$ implies that $\pi^{-1}(\Gamma')$ consists of two vertices connected by an edge.
 As $G$ contains an inversion of said edge with trivial local actions we conclude that $G$ is of (\emph{Inversion}) type.

 Next, suppose that $G$ is of (\emph{Lineal}) type.
 The two fixed ends correspond to scopos of type (b) of $\Delta$ by Lemma~\ref{lem:scopo_preimage} and Proposition~\ref{prop:scopo_structure_correspondence}.
-As $G$ translates between the two fixed ends, the cycles of the underlying cotrees of said scopos are precisely inverse to each other.
+As $G$ contains a translation between the two fixed ends, the cyclic orientations of the underlying cotrees of said scopos are precisely inverse to each other.
 The assumption on $G$ implies that every arc in this cycle is labelled by a set of size $1$.

 Conversely, suppose that $\Gamma'$ is a cyclic cotree of $\Delta$ and that $|X_{a}|=1$ for all $a\in A\Gamma'$.
 The two scopos associated to $\Gamma'$ are of type (b) and hence $G$ has two fixed ends by Proposition~\ref{prop:scopo_structure_correspondence}.
 By definition, $G$ contains a translation between these two ends with trivial local actions.
 Hence $G$ is of (\emph{Lineal}) type.